BenBrostoff/draftfast/README.md

 * [ortools](https://developers.google.com/optimization/installing?hl=en)

-To run, pass in the current week to the script:
+To run, pass in the current week to the script and scrape data from FantasyPros:
 <pre><code>python optimize.py -w 1</pre></code>

 Arguments can also be passed to run the optimizer multiple times and continually eliminate pre-optimized players from the lineup.
 For instance, to run three different iterations and generate three different sets of players: